 Why use character archetypes in writing?

-Even though the character archetypes we’re going to show you are all very different, they have one very important thing in common: each of them represents a small piece of ourselves—of what it is to be human.
-Everyone has the capacity to be a hero, a mentor, a lover, even a villain.
-By creating stories built out of these universal character archetypes, we’re speaking to a very real truth that our readers will recognize, because these truths also exist in them.
+Even though the common character archetypes we’re going to show you are all very different, they share one important element: each of them represents a small piece of ourselves—of what it is to be human.
+Everyone has the capacity to be a reluctant hero, a mentor, a lover, even a villain.
+By creating stories built out of these universal ideas, we’re speaking to a very real truth that our readers will recognize, because these truths also exist in them.

 The 16 classic character archetypes